Current Openings

 Currently, our team comprises one director, three developers, and one academic technologist.
 We are always interested in improving what we do and value input and suggestions that will make our work better.
 We are eager to welcome you and the ideas you bring to our team!

 Members of our team are respected for the expertise each of us brings to the team.
 That expertise drives our development, and you are entrusted to use best practices and make good decisions for ICI.
-Our most recent major initiatives, such as the framework, began because our team members saw a need and worked to meet it.
+Our most recent major initiatives, such as the web framework, began because our team members saw a need and worked to meet it.
 It changed the way we do work online at ICI.
 We are encouraged to innovate by ICI leadership, and our contributions are valued and respected.

 Accessibility drives everything we do.
 If you don’t already know a lot about digital accessibility, you will if you choose to work at ICI.
-It’s okay if you don’t know a lot, to begin with, but you do have to bring a willingness to learn and to implement accessibility into your work.
-Making our products accessible directly means more people of all kinds of abilities can experience the awesome work of the institute!
+It’s okay if you don’t know a lot, to begin with, but you have to bring a willingness to learn and implement accessibility into your work.
+Making our products accessible directly means more people of all kinds of abilities can experience the awesome work of the institute.

 Where do we work?